How to get a mortgage as a Sole Trader.

 A holistic view

 Affordability is key to success when applying and the more evidence you have to prove that you have a steady income over an extended period, even if it is subject to the ebb and flow that often occurs with sole trader cash flow.
-The minimum you’ll typically need 12 months of accounts to back up your application.
+The minimum you’ll typically need 12 months of self assesment to back up your application.

 The aforementioned brokers also consider sole trader applicants who have had credit issues in the past, whether it be bankruptcy, an Individual Voluntary Arrangement (IVA) or even a Debt Management Plan (DMP).
 This also applies to self employed contractors, shareholders in limited companies, those in partnerships, Directors or even those in Limited Liability Partnership (LLP) arrangements.